Fascism in Europe: Racism

-The most striking difference is the racialist ideology which was the central priority of Nazism, but not a priority of the other ideologies.
+The most striking difference between fascist ideologies is the racialist ideology which was the central priority of Nazism, but was not a priority of the other fascist ideologies.
 Fascism was founded on the principle of nationalist unity which opposed the divisionist class war ideologies of Marxist socialism and communism; therefore, the majority of the regimes viewed racialism as counterproductive to unity, with Mussolini asserting: that "National pride has no need of the delirium of race".

 Nazism differed from Italian fascism in that it had a stronger emphasis on race in terms of social and economic policies.
 Though both ideologies denied the significance of the individual, Italian fascism saw the individual as subservient to the state whereas Nazism saw the individual as well as the state as ultimately subservient to the race.
 However, subservience to the Nazi state was also a requirement on the population.
 Mussolini's fascism held that cultural factors existed to serve the state and that it was not necessarily in the state's interest to interfere in cultural aspects of society.
 The only purpose of government in Mussolini's fascism was to uphold the state as supreme above all else, a concept which can be described as statolatry.